reedlabotz/AfterClass/writing/senior_thesis.md

 The core of this service is its ability to provide users with data about potential partners that will lead to partner choices with the most chance of success.
 Choosing which questions to ask is a delicate decision that must balance the utility of the data gained against the potential to exhaust the user with too many questions.

-Olson and Olson define two relevant concepts important to having groups that work well together[^9].
-The first is common ground, "knowledge that the participants have in common, and that they are aware they have in common."[^9] The second is collaboration readiness which consists of two dimensions, work-related and social.
-The work-related dimension is that "the goals of the subgroups need to be aligned" while the social dimension is that "there is some benefit for all participants"[^10].
+Olson and Olson define two relevant concepts important to having groups that work well together[^10].
+The first is common ground, "knowledge that the participants have in common, and that they are aware they have in common."[^10] The second is collaboration readiness which consists of two dimensions, work-related and social.
+The work-related dimension is that "the goals of the subgroups need to be aligned" while the social dimension is that "there is some benefit for all participants"[^11].
 The questions chosen are directed at satisfying these collaboration requirements.

 The first interaction that users have is purely text based and remains pseudo-anonymous giving only the answers to survey questions as identifying information, but to have the most productive interactions users should be urged to use a multi media chatting system.
-Video chat was shown to improve remote interaction by allowing users to "express understand or agreement, forecast responses, enhance verbal descriptions, give purely nonverbal information, express attitudes through posture and facial expression, and manage extended pauses"[^11].
+Video chat was shown to improve remote interaction by allowing users to "express understand or agreement, forecast responses, enhance verbal descriptions, give purely nonverbal information, express attitudes through posture and facial expression, and manage extended pauses"[^12].

 ### Goals

 The goal of this system is to assist users in finding groups that will be beneficial to the their experience in a course.
-The proper pairing for each person may vary widely, so After Class avoids an algorithmic approach to finding partners and instead opt to provide an organized set of data on each user that will allow users to choose partners they think will work well with them.
+The proper pairing for each person may vary widely, so *After Class* avoids an algorithmic approach to finding partners and instead opt to provide an organized set of data on each user that will allow users to choose partners they think will work well with them.

 ### Final Design and Implementation

-After Class is created using the Django Python web application framework.
+*After Class* is created using the Django Python web application framework.

 #### Getting User Information